ehansis/ozelot/docs/examples/leonardo/inheritance.rst

 .. literalinclude:: ../../../examples/leonardo/leonardo/inheritance/models.py
     :pyobject: Artist

-When using inheritance, :mod:`sqlalchemy` offers a lot of help in using such a data model:
+:mod:`sqlalchemy` has very useful functionality for such a data model.
+Attributes of the base class are available in the derived classes, both in Python and for queries.
-If you query a derived object, :mod:`sqlalchemy` automatically joins in the respective base class table.
+By default, :mod:`sqlalchemy` uses 'joined table inheritance': base and derived classes map to separate tables that are joined automatically in queries.
+This means that, if you query a derived object, :mod:`sqlalchemy` automatically joins in the respective base class table.
+Corresponding object instances of the base and derived class carry the same :attr:`id`.
-Also, when creating and committing object instances via ``session.add(...)``, adding a derived instance automatically also adds a base instance, with matching keys.
+When creating and committing object instances via ``session.add(...)``, adding a derived instance automatically also adds a base instance, with matching keys.

-Inheritance is often used with a 'polymorphic discriminator column' - a column in the base class which is automatically filled with a value describing which derived class the entity belongs to.
+Inheritance is often used with a 'polymorphic discriminator column' - a column in the base class that is automatically filled with a value describing which derived class the entity belongs to.
 For more details, please refer to the :mod:`sqlalchemy` `documentation <http://docs.sqlalchemy.org/en/latest/orm/inheritance.html>`_.